 There is no cell phone service at Sliding Rock.
 Which isn’t necessarily a bad thing.
 It felt good to disconnect for an afternoon, but I definitely wouldn’t take a trip to Sliding Rock if I was expecting a phone call.

-Our visit to this mountain water slide was hands-down our favorite part of our summer camping trip and fun way to mark another item off of our Fort Bragg Bucket List.
 In fact, Sliding Rock was one of the most unique experiences we have ever had and one we recommend to everyone!